HIRO-MicroDataCenters-BV/ds-search-service/README.md

 # Data Space Search Service
 The Search Service is a service of the Data Space Node, designed to process search queries and aggregate results from decentralized catalogs.

-The repository includes an example server application in Python with tests, automatically generated OpenAPI file, and an automatically generated client for accessing the server API from third-party applications.
+The repository includes an server application in Python with tests, automatically generated OpenAPI file, and an automatically generated client for accessing the server API from third-party applications.

-Upon committing and pushing, pre-commit triggers code checks, OpenAPI file generation, and client generation.

-Upon pushing the commit to GitHub, workflows are initiated, which:
-- Check the code formatting of the server and client;
-- Execute server and client tests;
-- Create a Docker image of the server, Helm chart, and deploy the application to a Kubernetes cluster.
-- Build the client package and push it to [pypi.org](https://pypi.org/)

 Work on the server and client is conducted in their respective directories: server and client, as the server-side and client-side parts have different dependencies, configurations, etc.